I'm a software developer who thinks that perfection is attained not when there is nothing more to add, but when there is

 I used to work at Weave, a software consultant company, from Sep 2017 to Mar 2018 as a junior software developer.
 When I started, I aimed to become better at both the technical and the social side of software development.
 Unfortunately, I had to leave early because the company was disbanded due to bad winds blowing in the corporate world.
 During my time at Weave, I learnt various foundational skills as a consultant and discovered more about myself as I could reflect on my time as a one-man operation at my previous job.

 I've been working at Kodan from Apr 2018 onwards as a software developer.
-During my time here, I have become a confident consultant who enjoys working both as part of large engineering teams of huge systems and as a sole developer of narrowly scoped projects.
+During my time here, I have become a confident consultant who enjoys working both as part of large engineering teams of huge systems and as a sole developer of narrowly scoped stints.
 I have also delved deeped into numerous technical subjects that I can now call myself to be an expert in.
 Furthermore, I have gained clarity into what I see the role of software to become in the future and what part I wish to play in that change.

-When I'm not working, I spend time with my daughter, my wife, and our three Italian greyhounds.
+When I'm not programming, I spend time with my daughter, my wife, and our three Italian greyhounds.
 We hike in the Finnish nature, cook all sorts of food, lie on the floor and laugh, plan our future and focus on the small things in life.
 I'm also interested in linguistics and learning languages -- Estonian in particular.
-I have several hobby software projects that I work on from time to time and they all seem to revolve around graphics, real-time programming and experimental technologies.
+I wish that one day I know how to play an instrument (any instrument!) and how to knit.

-Naming other things that make me happy: ambient techno, animals, compassion, decluttering, deassembling things to see how they work, hard cheese, hugs, modernist architecture, modesty, nighttime, photography, printers that just work, sandbox games, specialty coffee, sunshine, Vim, weightlifting, and working with my hands.
+Naming other things that make me happy: ambient techno, animals, compassion, decluttering, deassembling things to see how they work, hard cheese, hugs, modernist architecture, modesty, nighttime, open world games, photography, printers that just work, Scottish fudge, specialty coffee, sunshine, Vim, weightlifting, and working with my hands. ∎